BA in Italian Studies

 Students may take courses to fulfill their language requirement or courses toward their major or minor in the Boston University Study Abroad program in Padua.
 Additional information on this program is available in the Study Abroad and Internship Programs section of this site.

-A placement test is required of all students whose most recent course in Italian was taken in high school or at a college other than Boston University and who wish to continue their study of this language here.
+A placement test is required of all students whose most recent course in Italian was taken in high school or at a college other than Boston University and who wish to continue their study of Italian here.
 Information regarding online placement exams is available in the Department of Romance Studies or on the departmental website.